Beecham’s was the largest patent medicine manufacturer in the world by 1913, with well over a million pills sold every day.

 William Crawford & Sons was the largest privately-owned biscuit manufacturer in Britain by 1962.
 Best known for shortbread, it employed 4,000 workers across Leith and Liverpool.

 The privately-owned company was still largely in Crawford family hands when it was acquired in a friendly takeover by United Biscuits for £6.25 million in 1962.
-D I Crawford was appointed vice chairman of United Biscuits.
+Douglas Crawford was appointed vice chairman of United Biscuits.

 United Biscuits closed the Leith factory in 1970, with the loss of 703 jobs.
 Meanwhile an investment of £2 million saw production increased by 50 percent at the Liverpool plant.

-United Biscuits would wind-down manufacturing operations at Liverpool between 1984 and 1987.
+United Biscuits wound-down manufacturing operations at Liverpool between 1984 and 1987.
 934 full time and over 1,000 part time jobs were lost.
 Some administrative functions are maintained at the site.

 The Crawford name was repositioned as an economy brand from 2014.
 The Crawford’s (formerly Peek Frean) Family Circle was rebranded under the McVitie’s name.